Blog Archive

 If you're looking for a unique and handmade gift for a child or a car enthusiast, look no further than a Norm Marshall T-Model wooden car.
 These beautiful and intricate cars are sure to delight anyone who receives one.

 Norm Marshall was an active woodworker who designed and built wooden toys from 1974 until he died in 1982.
-He wrote a book, The Great Book of Wooden Toys, which contains detailed instructions and step-by-step instructions on how to build and play with any wooden toy.
+He wrote a book, The Great Book of Wooden Toys, which contains detailed step-by-step instructions for building and playing with any wooden toy.
 The book is available in paperback and hardcover and includes helpful tips and tricks for making the perfect wooden toy.

 I made several of these cars more than forty years ago and have kept them all these years.
 I've also made many more to give as gifts or to sell.